 - cookie sheet

 - wax or parchment paper

 In a bowl, mix together flour, cereal, and cinnamon.
 Add in oil, fruit puree, and water.

 Mix until dough is firm and not sticky, adding water or flour (1 tablespoon at a time) if needed to get the desired firmness.

 Preheat oven to 425 °F.

-Spread wax or parchment paper over cookie baking tray.
-Sprinkle flour over paper.
-Roll out the biscuit dough on the wax or parchment paper and cut info shapes.
+Spread wax or parchment paper over the cookie baking tray.
+Sprinkle flour over the paper.
+Roll out the biscuit dough on the wax or parchment paper and cut it into shapes.

 Bake in 425 °F oven for 10-15 minutes, depending on thickness.

 The great thing about using Gerber baby cereal is that it’s packed with wonderful vitamins and minerals.
 I mean, it was great as a first food for babies, so why not continue using it in meals for older babies and even adults?
 Gerber cereals are iron-fortified and contain calcium, and vitamins C, E, zinc, and 6 B vitamins.

 It isn’t easy getting my toddler to eat something healthy, so any mom hacks I can have up my sleeve are a major win for me.
 Making something fun and yummy for him that’s full of great nutrition doesn’t have to be too difficult.
 Thanks, Gerber cereal for being so versatile and letting us come up with fun uses for baby cereal to make at home.